 Do check the batteries in your thermostat.
 Is your air conditioner not coming on?
 Always check the batteries in your thermostat first, and you may solve the problem with fresh batteries!

-Do have a plan to replace your air conditioner if it’s over 15 years old.
+Do have a plan to replace your air conditioner if it’s over 15 years old?
 At this age, an air conditioner unit is running on borrowed time.
 Systems typically begin leaking after this point.
 The longer you push it, you will be paying for repairs more often, and run the risk of the unit going out when you most need it.
 Learn about our expert air conditioner replacement and installation.

 What Not to Do to Your Air Conditioner

 Never, ever add refrigerant!
 The refrigerant inside an air conditioner isn’t like a fuel, the system doesn’t consume it.
-Once refrigerant is in there you shouldn’t ever have to add any to ‘top it off’.
+Once the refrigerant is in there you shouldn’t ever have to add any to ‘top it off’.
 If it’s low, it’s because it’s leaking out.
 The current refrigerant approved for air conditioner use (410A, or Puron) has global warming potential even though it’s less harmful to the environment than its predecessor, R22.
-If a homeowner adds more than is necessary in the unit, they are introducing the refrigerant to the atmosphere.
-In fact, there are laws against using refrigerant improperly.
+If a homeowner adds more than is necessary for the unit, they are introducing the refrigerant to the atmosphere.
+There are laws against using refrigerant improperly.
 If your air conditioner is not cooling as well as before have a technician look to see if it’s leaking refrigerant.

 Don’t turn your thermostat below 70 degrees.
-There are three different types of refrigerant: high, medium, and low temperature refrigerant.
+There are three different types of refrigerant: high, medium, and low-temperature refrigerant.
 For home air conditioners, high temperature is used, or it’s sometimes known as “refrigeration for human comfort”.
-The lowest inside temperature meant for high temperature refrigerant is 70 degrees, with 68 degrees being the absolute threshold.
+The lowest inside temperature meant for high-temperature refrigerant is 70 degrees, with 68 degrees being the absolute threshold.

 Don’t continue to use your air conditioner when it’s malfunctioning.
 This is important not only because it affects how long you will go without cool air, but it can lead to further damage.
-If an air conditioner is not working or blowing air but it’s left on and it’s still trying to work, the technician will arrive to a near block of ice and will have to turn it off and return once it’s thawed out.
+If an air conditioner is not working or blowing air but it’s left on and it’s still trying to work, the technician will arrive at a near block of ice and will have to turn it off and return once it’s thawed out.
 Then you only have to wait longer in a hot house.
 Additionally, leaving it running when it’s not working properly can prolong damage.
 Initially, it may have been a minor repair, but leaving it running while something isn’t working can cause failure to a larger component, and be a more costly repair.

 Don’t block or eliminate return vents.
-Because most houses in the Denver area didn’t used to have air conditioning, the ductwork found in most older homes is geared more towards heating.
+Because most houses in the Denver area didn’t use to have air conditioning, the ductwork found in most older homes is geared more towards heating.
 It wasn’t until about 2010 that houses were built with air conditioning ductwork as a priority.

 The key thing to acknowledge with cooling a home is the return ducts.
 Ensure all your return vents (found on the side of walls) are clear of furniture and unblocked so you can at least maximize what you have.
 If they are covered up, there may not be enough return air to cool the house properly.